-So, if this is, you know if this is pi o on the orthogonal plane we are having the force resultant force that is the resultant of all interactions resultant force if this is our pointing upwards if we consider the force on the chip.
-The tool is applying this force on the chip and what can it be; in what components can be resolved it.
+So, if this is π_0 on the orthogonal plane we are having the resultant force that is the resultant of all interactions.
+Resultant force if this is R pointing upwards if we consider the force on the chip, the tool is applying this force on the chip and what can it be in what components can be resolved it.
 We can resolve it in components in the direction of the rake surface and perpendicular to it in which case we will get frictional force, normal force representation.

-We can also resolve it in the standard you know machine axis, this is the red axis and this is the force in the x y plane since its seen you know the forces are restricted on the orthogonal plane apart from the component in the z axis the other and other axial components must be together in this plane.
-So, we are writing P xy, P XY has to lie on the orthogonal plane in case of orthogonal cutting.
+We can also resolve it in the standard machine axis.
+This is the Z axis and this is the force in the XY plane.
+Since the forces are restricted on the orthogonal plane apart from the component in the Z axis the other axial components must be together in this plane.
+So, we are writing P{xy} , P{xy} has to lie on the orthogonal plane in case of orthogonal cutting.

-In the same way when we are talking about the shear plane; that means, the plane in which the primary deformation is considered to be you know occurring restricted in the form of shear.
-So, we can also consider to a shear force to be occurring here which is equal to say we are writing it as P S and a force normal to it as P N. If we have such a representation all of them ultimately the resultant of F by N is resistance a resultant force the resultant of P z, and P x y will be equal to R and the resultant of P S and P N will also be equal to R we are simply resolving it in different mutually perpendicular directions and getting different you know interpretations about the phenomenon.
+In the same way when we are talking about the shear plane that means the plane in which the primary deformation is considered to be occurring restricted in the form of shear.
+So, we can also consider to a shear force to be occurring here which is equal to say we are writing it as P_S and a force normal to it as P_N .
+If we have such a representation all of them ultimately the resultant of F/N is a resultant force.

+The resultant of P_z and P{xy} will be equal to R and the resultant of P_S and P_N will also be equal to R, we are simply resolving it in different mutually perpendicular directions and getting different interpretations about the phenomenon.
+So, let us have a quick look at the angular relationship.
+We are having is considered γ_0 to be positive and this γ_0 angle it is equal to virtually opposite this angle.